Transferring Solar Panels to a New Owner

 Understanding the Transfer of Solar Panel Ownership

-Navigating the ownership transition of solar panels during a real estate transaction can be straightforward, particularly when the solar panels are fully owned.
-Ownership without encumbrances paves the way for a hassle-free handover.
+Navigating the ownership transition of solar panels during a real estate transaction can be a smooth process, especially when the solar panels are fully owned.
+When there are no financing or lease agreements attached to the system, the transfer of ownership is relatively straightforward, creating a hassle-free handover of the solar system from seller to buyer.

-• Upon credit approval, the lease is transferred, and the new homeowner agrees to take over the existing payment schedule.
+- Credit Approval and Lease Transfer: Upon credit approval, the lease agreement is officially transferred to the new homeowner, who agrees to take on the remaining payments.

-• The seller and buyer finalize the transfer of ownership; the new homeowner sets up the new Automated Clearing House (ACH) payments.
+- Finalize Transfer: The seller and buyer finalize the transfer of ownership, and the new homeowner sets up the Automated Clearing House (ACH) payments for the solar lease.

-• If the system is attached to a secured loan, this loan must be paid off.
-With an unsecured loan, the seller can transfer the property, but remains liable for the loan’s remainder.
+- Secured Loan Considerations: If the solar system is attached to a secured loan, this loan has to be paid off in full before the transfer can proceed.
+In the case of an unsecured loan, the seller can transfer the property, but remains liable for any outstanding loan balance.

 Key Questions for Solar Home Buyers: